skilesare/immortality/a_new_constitution/article_ii.md

 The executive Power shall be vested in a President of the Government.
 They shall hold their Office during the Term of four Years, and, together with the Vice President, chosen for the same Term, be elected, as a ticket by ranked choice voting of all accounted citizens who have elected the Government.

 Each elected President shall be limited to one full term of office, unless elected in a special election and then may be eligible for reelection.
-No Spouse, Brother, Sister, Parent, Son, Daugher, Grandson or Granddaughter of a President shall be elected to the office of President.
+No Spouse, or genetic or adopted Brother, Sister, Parent, Son, Daugher, Grandson or Granddaughter of a President shall be elected to the office of President.

-The Congress may determine the Time of voting such that a window of two weeks is availibe where the final day of open voting is a national day of celebration and the Federal Government and State Governments shall reduce its business to a minimum level, and the time period on which the shall be held will be the same througout the elected geography.
+The Congress may determine the Time of voting such that a window of two weeks is availibe where the final day of open voting is a national day of celebration and the Federal Government and State Governments shall reduce its business to a minimum level, and the time period on which the day shall be held will be the same througout the elected geography.

 No Person except a natural born Citizen, or a Citizen of the elected geogrophes, at the time of the Adoption of this Constitution, shall be eligible to the Office of President; neither shall any Person be eligible to that Office who shall not have attained to the Age of thirty five Years, and been fourteen Years a Resident within the elected territories.